 This requires the application of both a measure and a metric where possible.
 Some common examples of a metric that would apply to reliability is mean time to failure, probability of failure, or a level of uptime per degree of time.

-If we wanted to create a Reliability non-functional requirement using our NFR template, we can ask the following questions:
+If we wanted to create a reliability non-functional requirement using our NFR template, we can ask the following questions with their respective answers

 “The system should be operational so that we see a 100% uptime for the first year of operation in order to meet our 1-year performance guarantee.”

-You can see that we have added more information about why this NFR has these particular criteria.
-Although this is an optional part of building non-functional requirements, it can be helpful to link an NFR to an initiative in order give it more context.
+Adding some more information about why this NFR has these criteria as above is option.
+But it can be helpful to link an NFR to an initiative in order give it more context.

-There are many instances where the creation of NFRs is required by regulation.
+There are many instances where regulatory and compliance issues require the creation of NFRs.

-Specific requirements have been well defined by The International Organization for Standardization (ISO), and these well-defined non-functional requirements must be strictly adhered to during the development of medical.
+Specific requirements have been well defined by The International Organization for Standardization (ISO).
+These well-defined non-functional requirements must be strictly adhered to during the development of any medical device.

 - Management Controls

 ISO 14971: 2007 – Medical Devices – Application of Risk Management to Medical Devices – are requirements related to: